 Notes on the Future of the Media Workplace

 There is no less “distanced workplace” than the inside of a remote production trailer during a major sporting event.
-Crammed into a 500 SF foot space with technical equipment, 20 to 25 people work elbow to elbow in a workplace with density approaching a crowded subway car.
+Crammed into a 500 square foot space with technical equipment, 20 to 25 people work elbow to elbow in a workplace with density approaching a crowded subway car.
 Circulation exists, but it is so small it requires anyone moving to touch everyone they squeeze by.
 If there is a problem, another 4 or 5 people will cram in, and the space feels like that moment before lightning crackles across a summer sky.
 And while these remote truck spaces are less common, the typical news production truck or broadcast production/control rooms are not much better, with as many as 10 to 20 people in a small dark room… How will this type of space continue to exist with the requirements of keeping people safe through social distancing?

 From Onsite to Remote Production

 There is already a trend in the world of remote production to have less technical and creative assets on site of an event.
-The “REMI” and remote production approach’s (MLB Networks, ESPN, the Olympics etc.) were developed to save the money and the technical headaches of having remote crews doing full scale productions on site.
+The “REMI” and remote production approaches (MLB Networks, ESPN, the Olympics etc.) were developed to save the money and the technical headaches of having remote crews doing full scale productions on site.
 As this becomes more widely used, many of the big production trucks will start to disappear.
 The only production staff at the venue will be the camera and audio technicians who need to capture the event.
 They will then return the live feed to a production and control facility that will take the raw information and turn it into content.
-Even with an audience, these production staff members can conceivably manage their distance to others because the event venue/production spaces – a stadium, a golf course, a racetrack – are large.
+Even with an audience, these production staff members can conceivably manage their distance to others because the event venue/production spaces, a stadium, a golf course, a racetrack, are large.

 The events produced on stages and studios, either sports, news, or live shows, have production spaces that were already created for a certain distancing.
-Stages are generally designed to be as big as possible and their operation is based on the production design requirements for the set, clearance for camera movement, and the need for staff to circulate during a production.
+Stages are generally designed to be as big as possible and their operation is based on the production design requirements for the set, clearance for camera movement, and the need of staff to circulate during a production.
 These spaces can, especially with set design solutions, be made to achieve a density that will protect people during this era of social distancing.
 Detailed safety procedures for long form stages and studios are already being developed.

 Dispersing the Media Workspace